Gamer08YT/Hauswasserwerk/README.md

 Note 2: 3V3 and 5V power supply, the two can only choose one ！！！

-Note 3: IO39, IO35 and IO36, only supports inp
+Note 3: IO39, IO35 and IO36, only supports input.

 #### Debugging: